Glossary of printing terms

 CMYK

-An acronym for the four colour values used in offset printing: Cyan, Magenta, Yellow and Key (black).
+An acronym for the four colour values used in offset printing: Cyan, Magenta, Yellow and blacK.

 CMYK values